OpenBankingUK/read-write-api-docs-pub/docs/v4.0.1/profiles/confirmation-of-funds-api-profile.md

 - This step is carried out by making a **POST** request to the /funds-confirmations endpoint, under an authorization code grant
 - The setup payload will include these fields - which describe the data that the PSU has consented with the CBPII:
   - Amount - the amount to be confirmed available.
-  - ConsentId - an Id that relates the request to a **funds-confirmation-consent**, and specific account with the ASPSP.
-This Id must match the intent identifier.
+  - ConsentId - an ID that relates the request to a **funds-confirmation-consent**, and specific account with the ASPSP.
+This ID must match the intent identifier.

 Step 6: Get Funds Confirmation Consent Status